What is Agile Product Management?

 Making the most of each sprint

 But maximizing the value of every sprint requires proper team composition, role assignment, and process structure.
-Product managers have an essential part to play in this by clearing everyone’s plates of distractions and continually seeking improvement via sprint retrospectives to repeat what worked and change up what didn’t.
+Product managers have an important part to play in this by clearing everyone’s plates of distractions and continually seeking improvement via sprint retrospectives to repeat what worked and change up what didn’t.

 One technique valued by many Agile product managers is utilizing the Agile Planning Onion.
 By starting big with a Vision, then getting progressively more specific with a Product Roadmap, then a particular Release, then an Iteration, before finally reaching Daily activities, product management can bridge the gap between long-term ideals and day-to-day execution.